OldNew777/3DVC/3DVC_HW2/report.md

-Here are some selected results:
+Here are some selected results visualized in MeshLab:

 | k    | h    | n_neighbors | result                                                       |
 | ---- | ---- | :---------- | ------------------------------------------------------------ |